18 Tips to Survive Ladyboys and Pattaya Crazy Nights

-A common fear among first-timers in Pattaya is that the girl they end up choosing for a date will turn out to be not completely a girl.
-This is actually an extremely rare occurrence since the local ladyboys do not go out of their way to try to trick their punters.
+A common fear among first-timers in Pattaya is that the girl they end up flirting with will turn out to not have been born a girl.
+This is actually an extremely rare occurrence since the local ladyboys do not go out of their way to try to trick people.
 Most will be quite up-front about their gender and sexuality since they don’t want any problems caused by confusion.
 Even so, there are ways to spot a ladyboy from a distance to help you to avoid any awkwardness, which we have detailed in our spotter’s guide.

 It should be noted that the ladyboys in Pattaya have developed quite a reputation for decidedly unladylike behaviour, including pickpocketing and violently overreacting to even very subtle snubs and insults.
 We strongly recommend being extra careful and as civil as possible around them.

 After 18:00, Walking Street becomes entirely pedestrianised and most of the other major nightlife areas (such as Sois 6, 7 and 8, Soi LK Metro and Boyztown) become so crammed with people that vehicle traffic rarely ventures through them.
 However, you will always be able to find motorbike taxis at each exit.
 While prices are always negotiable, don’t expect to be able to pay the same price to get back to your hotel as you did on the outbound journey since prices rise as the hour gets later.
 For example, a journey from the vicinity of Sukhumvit Road to Walking Street may have cost you about 70 baht at 21:00, but could be more than twice that by 02:00.